indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 Here are several tips and guide lines, how to fine tune the *PI controller*:

 * The *P Controller* is stable and can be used alone.
-With sufficient **Aggressivity** it will always compensate for any random and systematic errors in a reasonable time.
+With sufficient **Aggressivity** and short exposures, will always compensate for any random and will perform good enough with systematic errors.
 The *P Controller* is easy to tune and gives reasonably good results.
 This is why it is the default in indigo_guider_agent.
 However the guiding will not be as smooth as the guiding of a well tuned *PI Controller*.

 * The *I Controller* is over-reacting to the random errors, which leads to oscillations around the set point.
 They will eventually slowly fade but in some cases these oscillations may continue for a long time or not fade at all.
 This is why a pure *I controller* is not a good idea.
-The good balance between proportional and integral components is essential for the smooth guiding.
+The good balance between proportional and integral components is essential for the smooth and accurate guiding.
+In INDIGO Guider Agent we use modified PI controller which will try to dampen any *I* over-reactions to random errors and in this case *P controller* will be 100% responsible for random error compensation.

-* Too much *I* component may result in over-corrections and oscillations.
-This means that the real systematic drift is smaller and is being over corrected, in this case **RA Proportional weight** or **Dec Proportional weight**, depending on the axis, should be increased (take some power from *I* and give it to *P*).
+* Too much *I* component may result in over-corrections and steady drifts.
+This means that the real systematic drift is smaller and is being over corrected, in this case **RA Proportional weight** or **Dec Proportional weight**, depending on the axis, should be increased (take some power from *I*).
+**NB:** Be conservative with with *Integral* component, as guiding may start drifting or randomly over compensate.

-* If the guiding is bumpy and scattered, the systematic error may be too large and the *I* component may not be able not compensate for it, then the corresponding **Proportional weight** should be decreased (take some power from *P* and give it to *I*). **NB:** Be conservative with with *Integral* component, as oscillations may appear.
+* If the guiding is bumpy and scattered, the random error may be smaller and *P* component may be over reacting, then the corresponding **Aggressivity** should be decreased (take some power from *P*).

 * If the error compensation for RA or Dec is too slow (it takes many frames) and is lazily approaching (from one side) the set point, most likely the **Aggressivity** for this axis should be increased.
+If this does not help and and over reactions start to appear.
+Then the **Proportional weight** for tat axis should be decreasrd (giving more power to *I*)

-* If there are oscillations or over corrections which can not be compensated by increasing the values of **RA Proportional weight** or **Dec Proportional weight** (removing power from *Integral* component), then the **Aggressivity** for the corresponding axis is most likely to high and should be decreased.
+* If there are oscillations or over corrections then the **Aggressivity** for the corresponding axis is most likely to high and should be decreased.

 Fine tuning a *PI controller* is a tricky business and the defaults should produce good results in most cases, so our advise is to change the settings with care.